changwonchoi/Adversarial-Search/README.md

-# Build an Adversarial Game Playing Agent
+## Built an Adversarial Game Playing Agent as part of AI nanodegree program from Udacity

 ![Example game of isolation on a square board](viz.gif)